Skip to content

 enableCustomLog bool No Whether to enable custom logs

-logCacheLimitCount int No Local cache maximum log entry count limit [1000,), more logs mean greater disk cache pressure, default 5000
+logCacheLimitCount int No Local cache maximum log entry count limit [1000,), the larger the log, the greater the disk cache pressure, default 5000

 Trace Configuration